jnaidu/IoTGitBook/iot_domain_model.md

 Command Template describes the format of the command that the end device can act on.
 A command template captures the command and its associated parameters.
 A library of command templates can be created in an instance and shared across device templates.

 ## Event Template
-Event Template is used to model the format of the events that the device can emit.
+Event Template is used to model the format of the events that the device can produce.
+Event templates can be bound to attribute type.
+If bound, then the attribute type is updated on event changes.
+A library of event templates can be constructed in an instance and used across multiple device templates.

 ## Event Threshold Policy
 Event Threshold Policy describes a set of actions that need to be executed when certain conditions are met on a specified Event.